-As stablecoin growth continues, and more use cases are explored in the broader crypto landscape, Ripple has also picked up the pace and gained traction with new partners like Stably and STASIS.
-Together with Ripple, they’ll be tapping the XRP Ledger (XRPL) as a fast, low-cost and scalable blockchain that offers clear liquidity, reliability and interoperability advantages for stablecoin issuers.
+As the growth of global stablecoins continues, and more use cases are explored in the broader crypto landscape, Ripple has also picked up the pace and continues to build momentum with new partners like Stably and STASIS.
+Together with Ripple, they’ll be tapping the XRP Ledger (XRPL) as a fast, low-cost and scalable blockchain that offers clear liquidity, reliability and interoperability advantages for stablecoin issuers in the world of crypto.

 Choosing the Right Blockchain and Digital Currency Solution